shancarter/ucb-dataviz-fall-2013/classes/maps-intro/index.md

   <img src="weighted-lines-2.png">

-  Is this a perfect sketch, no, it is not.
+  Is this a perfect sketch?
+No, it is not.
 But it communicates information about which counties have the most people living in them.
-Which chart would you choose simply depends on your audience.
+Which chart you would choose simply depends on your audience.
 The Times published this one:

   <img src="nyt-hisp-chart.png">